vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 cleverly playing to French cultural nuances, including business sensibilities.
-Upon attempting to reach a wider user-base, however; this startup will be required to deal with the non-trivial challenges of addressing the cultural, lingual and political differences they will find themselves facing.
+Upon attempting to reach a wider user-base, however; this startup will be required to deal with the non-trivial challenges of addressing the cultural, lingual and regulatory differences they will find themselves facing.
 Different strokes for different folks, right?!?
-A business that relies on network effect dynamics and would therefore need to obtain critical mass at some point, may therefore be better off starting outside of the union where they can grow that critical mass and only then set foot on the European continent since acceptance is sometimes much easier when you're so big that people see an obvious advantage in having you around.
+A business that relies on network effect dynamics and would therefore need to obtain critical mass at some point, may therefore be better off starting outside of the union where they can grow that critical mass (such as China, India, the US) and only then set foot on the European continent since acceptance is sometimes much easier when you're so big that people see an obvious advantage in having you around.

 > Curious that Europeans, with a history riddled with skirmishes and ethnic
 > feuds, completely missed the mark and divvied up the African continent